SaipranavK/BST_Insertion_API-using-Elixir/README.md

 # Binary Search Tree
+<b>IMPORTANT: THIS IS NOT THE FINAL SUBMISSION</b>

-Student Worker - Software Engineer, Motorola Solutions, Denmark
+This repository serves as a solution for the first stage of the recruitment process for the role - Student Worker - Software Engineer, Motorola Solutions, Denmark.

 ## Installation